Denice Hicks, Executive Artistic Director

 Carrie Brewer, Marketing Director

-Carrie works with the Nashville Shakes team as an actor, teaching artist, and fight choreographer but is happily putting her graphic design and marketing skills to use in her main role as Marketing Director.
-Before this, she was co-owner and Design Editor of The Post newspaper in Cheatham County, where she now lives after having moved here from L.A. and NYC, where she lived and worked as an actor, fight choreographer, and stage combat teacher for over 15 years.
+Carrie works with the Nashville Shakes team as an actor, teaching artist, and fight choreographer, but is happily putting her graphic design and marketing skills to use in her main role as Marketing Director.
+Before this, she was co-owner and Design Editor of The Post newspaper in Cheatham County, TN, where she now lives after having moved here from NYC by way of LA.
+On the coasts, Carrie worked as an actor, fight choreographer, and stage combat teacher for over 15 years.
+12 of those years were spent as full-time stage combat faculty at The American Musical & Dramatic Academy (AMDA).
 She is also a singer and mom to her two amazing daughters, Octavia and Phoenix.

 Katie Bruno, Education Administrator

-Katie is thrilled to be a part of the Nashville Shakespeare Festival team and to combine her love and appreciation for Shakespeare, theater performance, and education.
-Katie earned a Bachelor of Music in Musical Theatre from the University of Miami and went on to tour state-wide as an actor and educator with the Merry-Go-Round Playhouse out of Auburn, NY.
-In Nashville, she has directed and music directed first through fourth-graders for Acting Up!, hosted at Julia Green Elementary School, where professionalism, creative thinking, and self-expression are taught through music, theater, and dance.
-Katie has performed with Street Theatre Company, Chaffin's Barn, Pull-Tight Players, and Cirque Dreams Holidaze at the Grand Ole Opry.
-She'll be on stage this summer to make her NSF debut in A Midsummer Night's Dream!
+Katie is thrilled to be part of the Nashville Shakespeare Festival team where she’s able to combine her love and appreciation for Shakespeare and education.
+Katie earned a Bachelor of Music in Musical Theatre from the University of Miami and went on to tour her home state of New York as an actor and educator with the Merry-Go-Round Playhouse.
+In Nashville, she continues to teach music, acting and movement to artists young and old.
+She loves to play ukulele and practice yoga.
+Katie continues to perform with several theater companies in town.